 Disassemble and Protect

 Remove wooden legs from sofas and knobs from dressers and armoires to prevent scratches to the furniture and gouges in the wall.
 The backs of some recliners are removable where the backrest attaches to the seat.
 If you are moving Great Aunt Kathy's antique walnut vanity, she's not going to be thrilled if it reaches its destination with stair scratches.
-Thoroughly wrap the exterior of the large furniture items with plastic package wrap -- the kind that comes as a roll on a handle -- to keep doors closed and prevent scuffing.
+Thoroughly wrap the exterior of the large furniture items with plastic wrap to keep doors closed and prevent scuffing.

 Glenda Taylor is a contractor and a full-time writer specializing in construction writing.
 She also enjoys writing business and finance, food and drink and pet-related articles.
 Her education includes marketing and a bachelor's degree in journalism from the University of Kansas.